ESLint: Setting Up From Start to Finish

 To fix issues, you can either run the fix script in the terminal or use the cmd + shift + p shortcut in VS Code, type "fix," and select "Fix all auto-fixable problems" to automatically format the code.
 Additionally, you can configure ESLint to format the code upon saving.
 However, be aware of potential conflicts with Prettier!

-How to integrate ESLint with Prettier?
+How to Integrate ESLint With Prettier?

 ESLint checks formatting rules, which can lead to conflicts with Prettier, another tool we use in our system.
 What conflicts?
 Let's check out the following example.